-Think about the last time you traveled – do you remember how much you spent?
+Think about the last time you traveled.
+Do you remember how much you spent?
 Did you set a budget?
 Did you go over that budget?
-Or did stay diligent in your prepping and managed to enjoy your trip while staying on track?
+Or did you stay diligent and manage to enjoy your trip while staying on track?

 Psst...
-These tips can be used for any type of vacation – even a staycation right here in the Carolinas!
+These tips work for any type of vacation... even a staycation right here in the Carolinas!

 |